lightningcpu/BBS-Auto-Coop/README.md

+### BBS-CO-OP-Automation

-If you want to use this script, first you want to set it up.
+If you're looking to use this script, you're in the right place.
+Here's how to get started:

-There is a YouTube video in the link.txt file.

-You want to make the game window size exactly 1024x576.
+#### Setup Instructions

+1. **Watch the Setup Video:**
+   Check out the [YouTube video](link.txt) included for a step-by-step guide on setting up this script.

+2. **Adjust Game Window Size:**
+   Ensure your game window size is set to **1024x576** for optimal performance.

+3. **Run Setup.bat:**
-You need to run Setup.bat to setup and download all needed libraries.
+   Execute **Setup.bat** to automatically download and configure all necessary libraries.

-You have the option to either run using .exe or .py.
-Choose whatever is more comfortable.

-Note: This script might be a bit outdated, I have written it back in 2023.
+4. **Choose Your Preferred Execution Method:**
+   You can run the script using either the compiled **.exe** file or directly from the **.py** source — whichever suits you best.

+#### Important Note
+This script was originally developed in 2023, so there might be some updates or improvements since then.

+#### Get Started
+Follow these simple steps, and you'll be up and running in no time.
+Enjoy!

+---

+*Enhance your gaming experience with BBS-CO-OP-Automation.
+Have fun!*